 Key issues of the development proposal included:

-• Masterplanning and site optimisation: The site was seen as a key strategic site by Cork City Council and one that required a careful masterplan to optimise its development potential;
+The site was seen as a key strategic site by Cork City Council and one that required a careful masterplan to optimise its development potential.

-• Height/Visual Appraisal: The Elysian remains the tallest building in Cork and was subject to a very detailed visual appraisal to justify its scale and height;
+The Elysian remains the tallest building in Cork and was subject to a very detailed visual appraisal to justify its scale and height.

-• Mix of Uses: Providing an appropriate and viable mix of uses, especially at ground floor, to complement the residential uses on the upper floors;
+Providing an appropriate and viable mix of uses, especially on the ground floor, to complement the residential uses on the upper floors.

-• Traffic Impact: Construction and operational traffic impacts was a major consideration, given its location at the intersection of a number of busy arterial routes serving the City; and
+Construction and operational traffic impacts were a major consideration, given its location at the intersection of several busy arterial routes serving the City.

-• Residential Amenity: A careful design approach, including the provision of a high quality internal landscape courtyard, to ensure a high standard of residential amenity is a key reason that the development has been highly regarded.
+A careful design approach, including the provision of a high-quality internal landscaped courtyard, to ensure a high standard of residential amenities is a key reason that the development has been highly regarded.